anuragmudgal96/portfolio-guide/README.md

 #  📚   Anurag's Portfolio

-Welcome to my project index, a curated collection of my work, case studies, and hands-on experiments, and lots of learning.
+Welcome to my project index, a curated collection of my work, experiments, and the highly *transferable skills I've built along the way.*

 ## Data Engineering